-An excerpt from the relevant post:
+An excerpt from the relevant post from The Cumulative Case:

 [T]he statement "no matter how improbable this universe is by chance, the probability of God is even less" is tantamount to saying "the probability of God existing is zero."
 Think about it.
 The only non-negative number that is guaranteed to be smaller than all positive numbers is zero.
 This is quite a strong statement.
 It goes far beyond saying God doesn't exist.
 It says that God cannot exist.
 In other words, Dawkins is using an assumption that God cannot exist to try to prove that God does not exist.
 It is a completely circular argument.

 Here's another way to think about it, for the more math-oriented folks.
 In probability and statistics, the proof we're trying to make is something called a conditional probability.
 We see an improbable universe around us.
 What is the probability that God exists given we live in an improbable universe (ie, what's P(G|U))?
 Using Bayesian inference, we can easily come up with: